sensebox/books-v2/en/inventar.md

-# Inventar {#head}
+# Inventory {#head}
-<div class="description">Hier findest du eine Übersicht was in deiner senseBox:Home alles enthalten ist.
-Beachte dabei, dass nicht jede senseBox:Home gleich ist.
-Bei der Bestellung in unserem Online-Shop kannst du dir deine senseBox:home nach deinen Wünschen zusammenstellen.
-Es gibt dabei immer ein Basis-Setup, dass bei jeder senseBox:home dabei ist sowie verschiedene <a href="/komponenten/sensoren/README.md">Sensoren</a>, <a href="/komponenten/bees/README.md">Bees</a> und <a href="/komponenten/zubehoer/README.md">weiteres Zubehör</a> entsprechend deinen Bedürfnissen.</div>
+<div class="description">Here you will find a overview what you can find in your senseBox:home.
+Please note that not all senseBox:home have the same setup.
+However, there is always a basis setup with the microcontroller and some parts to setup the box, but there can be different <a href="/komponenten/sensoren/README.md">sensors</a>, <a href="/komponenten/bees/README.md">bees</a> and <a href="/komponenten/zubehoer/README.md">more additional equipment</a> entsprechend deinen Bedürfnissen.</div>

 <div class="line">
     <br>